Top 10 Epoxy Flooring Buyer FAQs

 The Truth About “100% Solids” Epoxy Claims

 The term “100% solids” is widely misunderstood and often misused.
 Not all products labeled 100% solids are truly 100% solids by both weight and volume.
 Some imported or hybrid epoxies use misleading labeling to appear higher quality than they are.
+All 100% solids epoxies are not of equal quality!

 True high-performance epoxy flooring systems rely on multiple distinct layers — primer, build coat, and protective topcoat — each engineered for a specific role.
 Single-product hybrids are often jack-of-all-trades coatings that master none.